 Unlike the Game Boy, Milton Bradley’s Microvision did not contain an onboard processor (CPU), as each game included boasted its own processor within the removable cartridge.
 This meant that the console basically consisted of the controls, LCD panel and LCD controller.
 The cartridges featured both Intel 8021 and Texas Instruments TMS1100 processors.
 Before purchasing a used example online, just know that Microvision’s LCD is known for screen rot, or the condition where the liquid crystal spontaneously leaks and permanently darkens, resulting in a game unit that still plays, but unable to properly draw the screen.

-• LEGEND OF ZELDA DEKU TREE MODEL – This Legend of Zelda adult LEGO set includes 2,500 detailed pieces, and a 2-in-1 kit with 2 versions of the Great...
+- THE LEGEND OF ZELDA DEKU TREE MODEL – This 2in1 LEGO The Legend of Zelda set for adults includes 2,500 pieces, and lets you build one of two...

-• BUILDING SET FOR ADULTS – Both versions are small builds and feature Link’s house, posable facial features for the Deku Tree and accessible side...
+- BUILDING SET FOR ADULTS – Both versions have small builds and features inspired by the video games, including Link’s house, posable facial...

 Another little detail about the European buttons is that seem to be universal when it comes to languages.
 So the same console could be sold to multiple regions without having to change the language on the buttons.
 Probably cheaper to do it like that and just print the instructions in the manual than the logistical nightmare of having 20 different kind of language prints variants,” said one commenter.